Chunyu-Lin-bjtu/autoware-wiki/Contribution-Rules.md

 * [ROS Python Coding Style](http://wiki.ros.org/PyStyleGuide)

 You can use [pep8](https://pypi.python.org/pypi/pep8) as a tool to check PEP8-compliant coding.
-Many existing ROS programs use Python 2.5, but Ubuntu 16.04 or later versions will use Python 3 by default.
+Therefore many existing ROS programs that use Python 2.5, but Ubuntu 16.04 or later versions will use Python 3 by default.
-Considering maintenance of coding in the future, Python 3 is preferred in Autoware.
+Considering maintenance of coding in the future, thus, Python 3 is preferred in Autoware.

-### Notes for Library Development
+### Notes for Package and Library Development

-* Algorithms should be implemented in libraries.
-For example, the normal distributions transform (NDT) algorithm is desired to be implemented as something like libndt_xxx.
-Packaging as a library, this algorithm implementation can also be used for other applications apart from ROS or Autoware.
+* Algorithms should be implemented in libraries as much as possible.
+For example, the normal distributions transform (NDT) algorithm could be provided as something like libndt_xxx.
+Library distribution allows this algorithm module to be used for other applications than ROS or Autoware.
 This is a spirit of open source.

 * Do not make unnecessary dependencies among libraries.
 In particular, never make circular dependencies.
 This jeopardizes the entire build system.